 The Q-Symbio study results showed that taking 300 milligrams of Coenzyme Q10 a day for two years was just as safe as taking the placebo capsules.
 The adjunctive treatment with Coenzyme Q10 improved the heart failure patients’ symptoms and reduced the incidence of major adverse cardiovascular events including death [Mortensen].

-Summary: The researchers randomly assigned 443 healthy senior citizens to a treatment group receiving 200 milligrams of Coenzyme Q10 and 200 micrograms of an organic high-selenium yeast daily or to a control group receiving matching placebos.
+Summary: The researchers randomly assigned 443 healthy senior citizens to a treatment group receiving 200 milligrams of organic high-selenium yeast daily or to a control group receiving matching placebos.
 The study lasted four years.
 It was also a double-blind study.

 A 10-year follow-up of the study participants showed that the treatment with Coenzyme Q10 and selenium for four years was significantly associated with better heart function and with reduced cardiovascular mortality.
 Not only were the patients who received the Coenzyme Q10 and selenium better protected during the study, they were also better protected in the years that followed the cessation of the treatment [Alehagen 2015].